zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-which matches the results found using the scalar wave theory \[[4](#references) (ch.
+that match the results found using the scalar wave theory \[[4](#references) (ch.
 4.42)\].
 Intuitively, this makes sense, since the particle looks the same regardless of the choice of the plane of reference (assuming the latter contains the direction of incidence), and the sensor (that only measures power) is not sensitive to the orientation of incoming light.

 ### Dynamic Light Scattering by a Particle Group